-Container lifecycle (beta)
+Container lifecycle hooks

-The container enter handler is called when a new container is started.
+The container entry handler is called when a new container is started.
 This is useful for doing one-time initialization, such as loading model weights or importing packages that are only present in that image.

 class Model:

-def __enter__(self):
+def run_this_on_container_startup(self):

 self.model = pickle.load(open("model.pickle"))